Plathond-com-Organization/silentcow/src/pages/products/index.md

 templateKey: product-page
 showMainHero: true
 showProductSectionOne: true
-showProductSectionTwo: true
+showProductSectiontwo: true
 showTestimonials: true
 showPriceList: true
 title: Our Coffee
-image: /img/jumbotron.jpg
+image: /img/dsc_1014.jpg
-heading: Great coffee with a conscience
+heading: We love learning & problem solving.
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  Delivering a fine tuned method to solving a cube that’s fun for the young & teaches professionals how to tackle the puzzles in their work life.
 intro:
   blurbs:
     - image: /img/dsc_1026.jpg